ghaiklor/generator-sails-rest-api/ROADMAP.md

 - [x] Check and improve filtering features like `GET /tickets?state=open` (if needed);
 - [x] Improve `find` blueprint with `fields` field where you can specify which fields you want to get (`GET /tickets?fields=id,subject,customer_name,updated_at&state=open&sort=-updated_at`);
 - [x] Implement `refresh_token` route where you can refresh API token;
-- [ ] When I'll be implementing error codes, need to add `description` field to response as well;
-- [ ] Make global error codes for API with description and how fix it;
-- [ ] Implement `X-Rate-Limiting`;
-- [ ] Implement `/v1/upload` route which will upload binary file to storage by default;
-- [ ] Implement converting camelCase attributes to snake_case in HTTP response;

 ## Version 0.9.0 (released)